Build a composable AI Devin

 A step-by-step guide to build an AI coding agent using Langbase SDK.

-In this guide, we will build an AI coding agent, CodeAlchemist aka Devin, that uses multiple AI Pipes to:
+In this guide, you will build an AI coding agent, CodeAlchemist aka Devin, that uses multiple pipe agents to:

 • Analyze the user prompt to identify if it's related to coding, database architecture, or a random prompt.

-We will create a basic Next.js application that will use the Langbase SDK to connect to the AI Pipes and stream the final response back to user.
+You will create a basic Next.js application that will use the Langbase SDK to connect to the pipe agents and stream the final response back to user.

 Let's get started!

-To build the agent, we need to have a Next.js starter application.
+To build the agent, you need to have a Next.js starter application.
 If you don't have one, you can create a new Next.js application using the following command:

 npx create-next-app@latest code-alchemist